TorchMeter/torchmeter/CODE_OF_CONDUCT.md

 # Code of Conduct

-`TorchMeter` is an open-source project built by developers worldwide.
+`TorchMeter` is an open-source project shared by developers worldwide.
 We're committed to fostering a **friendly, safe, and inclusive** environment for all participants.
 This code applies to all community spaces including but not limited to GitHub repositories, community forums, etc.

 ## A. Expected Behavior